WooodHead/docs/2018/framework/mobile/mobile.md

 - Functional UI: a better abstractioin
 - Apple sanctioned OTA updates
   OTAs like over-the-air updates so you don't have to go through the Apple submission processs so long as you don't change the main funcationality of the app. you open the app for the first thime it would download the javascript from wherever you're storing it and then at some interval or over websockets it could just check is there an update if there is download the new one store that use that as your as the code base
+  OTA updates
+  An Application may not download or install executable code.
+Interpreted code may only be used in an Application if all scripts. code and interpreters are packaged in the Application and not download.
+The only exception to the foregoing is scripts and code downloaded and run by Apple's builtin Webkit framework or JavascriptCore, provided that such scripts and code do not change the primary purpose of the Applicaton by providing features or funcationality that are inconsistent with the intended and advertised purpose of the Application as submitted to the App Store.
 - Intuitive Flexbox layout, CSS styles flexbox yet it solves so many problems that you have with layout.
 I personally like I don't want to make websites with our flex anymore although I have to but I don't want to
 - Same skill-set, similar APIs on each platform: React